jmersonuo/jmersonuo.github.io/Activities/SoundAltTextAndFonts.md

 ### III.
 Add popups to each marker

 1. First we need to initialize three variables `var popup1`, `var popup2`, and `var popup3`.
-Each is paired with a text-string that will be used for the .setHTML() value `var popup1_content` etc. In the past, we have set the content right within `.setHTML()`, but since the content is going to get pretty long, using a variable let's us stay more organized.
+Each is paired with a text-string that will be used for the .setHTML() value `var popup1_content` etc. In the past, we have set the content right within `.setHTML()`, but since the content is going to get pretty long, using a variable lets us stay more organized.
   Copy in this code block:

    ```javascript